Digital Information for Everyone

 Building in accessibility from the start

-- Section 508 Standards (http://www.section508.gov) have been developed to improve access to government information
+- Section 508 Standards (http://www.section508.gov), developed to improve access to government information

 Ask the right questions… at the right time

 “When designing a website or attending a design review,” says Campbell, “There are some standard questions you need to ask.
 It’s always best if these questions are asked during the design stage of a project.
-Like other things in software development, retrofitting a site for accessibility always costs more in time and labor.”
+Like other requirements in software development, retrofitting a site or mobile app for accessibility always costs more in time and labor.”

 Here are a few key questions to consider during design: